St10482946/kindernest/README.md

 - Responsive Google Map embed for location
 - Footer with inspirational quote
 - No external CSS or JavaScript used in Part 1

+## Part 2 Details
+- CSS stylesheet (`css/style.css`) linked to all pages
+- Base styles, reset, and CSS variables implemented
+- Typography scale for headings and paragraphs using `rem` units
+- Desktop layouts using Flexbox for programs, gallery, and navigation
+- Colors applied via CSS variables
+- Pseudo-classes and keyboard focus for navigation links
+- Media queries for 1024px / 768px / 480px breakpoints
+- Mobile-friendly adjustments for columns and typography
+- Responsive navigation implemented
+- Buttons styled with hover effects
+- Images responsive with alt text and proper sizing
+- Admissions form centered with headings and input fields aligned
+- Activities images row added with hover scale effect

 ## Sitemap
 Home